rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 STOMP plugin
 -----------
 bug fixes
-25464 More graceful handling of connection abort while opening 25466 Don't crash when SENDing to /temp-queue
+25464 more graceful handling of connection abort while opening 25466 don't crash when SENDing to /temp-queue

 MQTT plugin
 -----------
 bug fixes
-25464 More graceful handling of connection abort while opening 25487 Do not break "rabbitmqctl status" if MQTT plugin is enabled
+25464 more graceful handling of connection abort while opening 25487 do not break "rabbitmqctl status" if MQTT plugin is enabled

 consistent hash exchange